knpuniversity/symfony/knpu/ep6-security/encoding-user-password.md

 The way you do this is a little nuts, and not that important: so I'll paste it in:

 [[[ code('b73e87cf82') ]]]

-***TIP
-I didn't mention it, but you also need to prevent the user's password from being encoded if plainPassword is blank.
-This would mean that the User is being updated, but their password isn't being changed.
-***

 ## Registering the Subscriber as a Service